Xavier School: Athletics

 Xavier School fields over thirty teams in twelve sports including basketball, football, badminton, volleyball, swimming, among others.

 Mascot

+In 1973, the school put forward a contest to create a mascot.
+From several nominations from various students, the Stallion was chosen to represent the students that the school bred.

-The official caricature of the school Mascot, Hoofy, was created in the school year 2002 to 2003.
+Years later, the official caricature of the school Mascot, Hoofy, was created in the school year 2002 to 2003.
 It was designed by David Gonzales of the class of 2005.
 A life-size model of Hoofy goes around campus, is available for performance at special events.